AI-Enola/MULTI_UNIX_SERVICES_SOCKETS_C/README.md

  (n = services number ex : gcc -o service_1 service_server.c test_1.c)

+ To start the demo :

+ 1 - START SERVER -  You will need to open a terminal in server repository and to start server : ./server ../services/SERVICE_1/service_1 ../services/SERVICE_2/service_2 ../services/SERVICE_3/service_3
+ Note : Server start services

+ 2 - START CLIENT - You will need to open a terminal in client repository and to start client use : ./user

- Version Public - This project wasn't updated for Public release - Mid 2021 Version
+ Version Public - This project wasn't updated for Public release - Mid 2021 Version 2022-01-05